Estheroy/ml-wikis/wikis/logistic-regression/sigmoid-function.md

 ## Sigmoid Function

+The function $$\sigma(z)=\frac{1}{1+e^{-z}}$$ is often called the logistic function or sigmoid .
+It is called the sigmoid because it is S-shaped.
+This function can be seen as squashing the value of its argument onto the range $$\{0,1\}$$.
+What we mean by this is that the sigmoid takes any real number, and outputs numbers between 0 and 1.
+Because of this, the sigmoid’s output can be interpreted as a probability, which we will use to make stochastic predictions.

 <img src="/assets/sigmoid_function.png" width="468" height="320"/>

-The function $$\sigma(z)=\frac{1}{1+e^{-z}}$$ is often called the sigmoid or logistic function.
-It is called the sigmoid because it is S-shaped.
-This function can be seen as squashing the value of its argument onto the range (0,1).
-This grants several useful properties.
-First, the sigmoid approaches the values of the class labels, 0 and 1.
-Second, the sigmoid’s output can be interpreted as a probability, which we will use to make predictions.
-One should think of the argument to the sigmoid function as a sort of signed “evidence,” for one class or the other.
-Specifically, if the input to the sigmoid is very far from zero, then the value of the sigmoid will be close to 1 or 0.
-If the input is positive, the output will be closer to 1, and if the input is negative, then the output will be closer to 0.
-These two facts are key.
-The sigmoid will be used as the final step in predicting classes from a datapoint, and combining the two facts, we see that the magnitude and sign of the input determine the predicted confidence, and class of our model, respectively.
+For binary classification problems, a chosen method makes predictions that match the label scheme.
+Direct prediction is what we call the output of a method when its co-domain matches label values directly.
+Perceptrons make direct predictions because they output to either 0 or 1 for any point, which are taken as actual label values.

+A stochastic prediction is a function output that corresponds to a probability of either class.
+For binary classification, there are only two classes, therefore, if we return the probability of one class then we are implicitly  returning the probability of the other.
+This is because the probability of either class must always add up to 1.